signalfx/apmworkshop/apm/misc/fargate/README.md

 The key to this working is that the trace generator container is sending its traces to ```localhost``` which is network addresss shared with the agent container.
 The agent running in the agent container sees these traces and has been configured to send them to SignalFx.

-The trace generator is using the automatic instrumentation for tracing from SignalFx and uses the OkHTTP and Apache http request libraries to request a neutral external website (set up in the Java code) once per second, 1000 times.
+The trace generator is using the automatic instrumentation for tracing from SignalFx and uses the OkHTTP and Apache http request libraries to request a neutral external website (set up in the Java code) once and then wait a random time between one and two seconds.

 ### Extras